suhlig/concourse-resource-proxy/README.markdown

 # Caveats

-The runtime environment of the resource under development is quite different from Concourse - it runs side-by-side with the server (different OS and root file system; not running in a container).
+* The runtime environment of the resource under development is quite different from Concourse - it runs side-by-side with the server (different OS and root file system; not running in a container).
+* `STDERR` of the resource under development is not streamed back to Concourse yet

 # How to use it